Application and Simulation of Computerized Adaptive Tests Through the Package catsim: Item Response Theory

-For a set of items \(N\), when \(\forall i \in N, d_i = 1\), the four-parameter logistic model is reduced to the three-parameter logistic model; when \(\forall i \in N, c_i = 0\), the three-parameter logistic model is reduced to the two-parameter logistic model; if all values of \(a\) are equal, the two-parameter logistic model is reduced to the one-parameter logistic model.
+In an item bank with \(N\) items, when \(\forall i \in N, d_i = 1\), the four-parameter logistic model is reduced to the three-parameter logistic model; when \(\forall i \in N, c_i = 0\), the three-parameter logistic model is reduced to the two-parameter logistic model; if all values of \(a\) are equal, the two-parameter logistic model is reduced to the one-parameter logistic model.
 Finally, when \(\forall i \in N, a_i = 1\), we have the Rasch model \citep{rasch_item_1966}.
 Thus, \pkg{catsim} is able of treating all of the logistic models presented above, since the underlying functions of all logistic models related to test simulations are the same, given the correct item parameters.

 Under the four-parameter logistic model of IRT, the probability of an examinee with a given \(\theta\) value to answer item \(i\) correctly, given the item parameters, is given by \citep{magis_note_2013}